igrishaev/clj-java-book/book.md

 My congratulations to you if you've been following the line to the end.
 So far, we've learnt how to sanitize HTML reusing Java Jsoup library.
-The solution looks solid and need.
+The solution looks solid and neet.
 It's easy to tweak in different prospectives.
 Most of the configuration is stored in Clojure maps or vectors so allowing or restrictint yet another tag would mean just to add or remove it from a collection.
 It's declarative, as functional programmers tend to say.
 Processing an extra media